 Administrator setup for Google Apps Sync

-This page is for administrators who plan to deploy Google Apps Sync for Microsoft Outlook® for other users in their organization.
+This page is for administrators who plan to deploy Google Apps Sync for Microsoft Outlook® (also known as GASMO) for other users in their organization.
 To install Google Apps Sync yourself and begin using it, you should instead see the Google Apps Sync user help.

 Editions supported: Google Apps Sync for Microsoft Outlook® is available for Google Apps for Business, Education, and Government accounts.What is Google Apps Sync?